 For teenagers, celebrating the prom begins well before the actual event.
 With all of the preparation and anticipation, it’s hard to imagine the day leading up to the prom could be about anything else.
 Start the party early when you host a pre-prom party to kick off the event, and maybe even help to expel some of that nervous energy.

 No matter how much you wish you could, you can’t go with them.
 You can, however, host a gathering that takes place just before the limo arrives to whisk them away.
 A pre-prom gathering that resembles an elegant cocktail party allows you to be a small part of the formal celebration (and gives them an excuse to get dressed early).
 Drinks should be non-alcoholic (hence the name, “mocktail”), while bite-sized fare is probably the best choice to lessen the threat of mess or spills on their formal attire.

-Serve sparkling water or cider, served in champagne flutes, non-alcoholic punch or a signature mocktail Because they're traditional at most cocktail parties, an assortment of fruit, cheese and crackers is a good place to start building your party menu.
+For your mocktail party, serve sparkling water or cider, served in champagne flutes, non-alcoholic punch or a signature mocktail.
+Because they're traditional at most cocktail parties, an assortment of fruit, cheese, and crackers is a good place to start building your party menu.
 These are light snacks that may be just enough to calm nervous tummies, and not interfere with the formal dinner ahead at prom.
 If there is ample time before dinner will be served, however, you can supplement the menu with a few additional choices, such as:

 02 of 04